bgcarlisle/Numbat/README.md

 * "Final override" to allow extractors to override extracted data at the point of reconciliation
 * Codebook export as Markdown document

-To migrate from Numbat 2.10 or earlier, run the SQL queries found in `migration.sql`.
+To migrate from Numbat 2.10 or earlier, run `migration.php`.

 ## How to cite Numbat